-So far in this series we have looked at Living With a Prickly Person, and What Sets the Prickly Person Off?
-Now that you know what they are like, and are aware of the triggers that set them off, let’s look at how to respond to a prickly person.
+So far in this series, we have looked at the question How Do You Live With A Prickly Person?, and discovered 6 Of The Most Common Triggers For Prickly People Now that you know what they are like, and are aware of the triggers that set them off, let’s look at how to respond to a prickly person.

 1. Respond with quiet words.

 “A soft answer turneth away wrath.”
 Proverbs 15:1

 It’s normal to want to react to the prickly person’s actions or words.
 And the normal fleshly response is often one of anger!

 » this post may contain affiliate links which won’t change your price but will share some commission. «

 That means controlling our own anger and responding with a soft voice.